martin-hughes/azalea_builder/app_build_instructions/ncurses.md

 *Note: ncurses support in Azalea is not yet complete, you will probably not successfully compile any programs linking to ncurses.*

 Simply execute the following commands, after editing the paths to reflect your system.
+It is permissible to do an out- of-tree build for ncurses.

 ```
 export LDFLAGS='-L/xxx/azalea_sys_image/apps/developer/libc/lib -L/xxx/azalea_sys_image/apps/developer/kernel/lib -static'